Exposing Volume Snapshots

 Keeping the snapshot(s) exposed

 The snapshot(s) will remain exposed until you exit U-Recover, at which point they will be automatically unexposed.
-To keep the snapshots exposed after you quit U-Recover, click or tap on the box Keep the disk images mounted after finish.
+To keep the snapshots exposed after you quit U-Recover, click on the box Keep the disk images mounted after finish.
 The snapshot(s) will remain exposed even if you reboot the computer.

 For more information